Shuqualak, Mississippi

-Shuqualak, pronounced "sugar lock", is a town in Noxubee County, Mississippi, United States.
+Shuqualak (/'SUg@lA:k/ SHUU-gə-lock) is a town in Noxubee County, Mississippi, United States.
 As of the 2020 census, the population was 399.
 That is down from 501 from the 2010 census.
 Three locations in Shuqualak, including most of the downtown area, are included on the National Register of Historic Places.

 History

+Shaqualak was settled after the Treaty of Dancing Rabbit Creek was signed in 1830.
+Shuqualak is a name derived from the Choctaw language purported to mean 'beads'.

 A post office was established in 1855, and the town was incorporated in 1859.
 Shuqualak was a stop on the Mobile and Ohio Railroad, built in the 1850s.

-Shuqualak is a name derived from the Choctaw language purported to mean "beads".
+There was a devastating fire in 1885 that burned much of downtown.

 Geography

 Shuqualak is located on U.S. Route 45, midway between Columbus and Meridian.

 An auxiliary landing field for Columbus Air Force Base is located south of the town.
 The name of the auxiliary landing field is Gunshy.